creamakerspace/website/content/english/_index.md

   enable: true
   bg_image: "images/woodwork.jpg"
   title: "COMING SOON"
-  content: "We are planning to open a [makerspace](https://www.makerspaces.com/what-is-a-makerspace/) in or near the Skyway neighborhood.
+  content: "We plan to open a [makerspace](https://www.makerspaces.com/what-is-a-makerspace/) in or near Renton.
 We are working to provide a space with equipment, classes, and events initially focused on woodworking and electronics.

   We are still in the early stages of planning, so there are a lot of details we're still working on.
 We will provide additional updates when we have progress to share.